Maumagnaguagno/HyperTensioN/README.md

 end
 ```

-The application of an operator creates a new state if the preconditions are satisfied, which requires a deep copy of the state and is costly.
+The application of an operator creates a new state if the preconditions are satisfied, which requires a deep copy of the state (a costly operation).
 You can avoid ``apply_operator`` and handle your own states.
 And if you want to create dummy operators to simulate a success or failure without modifications in the state you just return ``true`` or ``false``.
 Success may be useful during the debug process or to change an internal feature of the agent wrapping the HTN when parsing the plan returned.